changyaochen/changyaochen.github.io/_posts/2020-12-30-ML-design-pattern-2.md

 ~~~

 ### How checkpoints can help
-Aside from the benefit describe above,

-Retraining, warm start
+Aside from the benefit describe above, checkpoints saved after each virtual epoch can speed up the retraining with newer data, effectively providing a warm start state as more recent data are added, as illustrated in the figure below.

 <figure>
 <center>
 <a href="/assets/images/mldp_0411.png"><img src="/assets/images/mldp_0411.png"></a>
 </center>
 </figure>

-Training batch, step, epoch.
+Another benefit of more granular look of the training progression (with properly chosen virtual epoch size) is, we can also examine the evolution of the loss to better locate the minimal, in the face of noise, and to apply regularization.

 ## Transfer Learning
-Mostly used in the context of image of text domains, where you can apply a similar task to the same data domain, but not so much for tabular data, as there are potentially infinite number of possible prediction tasks and data types.
+This design pattern is mostly used in the context of image of text domains, where you can apply a similar task to the same data domain, but not so much for tabular data, as there are potentially infinite number of possible prediction tasks and data types.
+Since my work have mostly in the latter camp, I skim through this part rather quickly.

 ## Distribution Strategy

-synchronous versus asynchronous
+Nowadays, it is common for a large NN model to have millions of parameters and massive amount of data to train on, for good reasons (better model performance).
+However, this inevitably increases the computation resources, and time needed to train such models.
+Distribution Strategy aims to parallelize model training by utilizing multiple workers, to speed up the total training time.

-Data parallelism versus model parallelism
+### Data parallelism versus model parallelism
+Since stochastic gradient descent (SGD) only process one batch at a time to update the gradients, one can distribute data across different workers, this is the essence of data parallelism.
+In model parallelism, the model is split and different workers carry out the computation for different parts of the model.
+The former is more intuitive and generally easier to implement.

+### Synchronous versus asynchronous
+For data parallelism, a key question is how to coordinate the updates from different workers.
+There are two strategies: synchronous and asynchronous updates.

+In synchronous training, the workers train on different slices of data in parallel and the gradient values are aggregated at the end of each training step.
+This is performed via an *all-reduce* algorithm: each worker (CPU or GPU) has the same copy of the model, and SGD is performed on each worker with their share of the data.
+Once the locally updated gradients are computed, they are sent back to a central server to be aggregated (for example, averaged), so to produce a single gradient update for each parameter (hence updated model).
+This updated model is then broadcasted to all workers for next iteration.

+In asynchronous training, the workers train on different slices of the data independently, but the model parameters are updated asynchronously, typically through a parameter server architecture.
+This means that no one worker waits for updates to the model from any of the other workers.

+The trade-off between synchronous and asynchronous strategies should be clear from their construction.
+Asynchronous training wouldn't be bounded by slow/failed workers, whereas synchronous training may be preferable if all the workers are on a single host and with fast communication links.

-Minimize I/O bottleneck
+### Minimize I/O bottleneck
+As GPUs can perform arithmetic operations much faster than CPUs, we see more model trainings use GPU for speed up.
+However, one still needs CPUs to process other tasks that involves disk I/O. If not handled properly, the CPU tasks can become the bottleneck and diminish the benefit brought by GPUs and Distribution Strategy.
+A simple optimization is to overlap the CPU and GPU tasks, such as using the TensorFlow `tf.data.Dataset.prefetch` API (shown below).
 <figure>
 <center>
 <a href="/assets/images/mldp_0422.png"><img src="/assets/images/mldp_0422.png"></a>